max21994/react-video-zoom/README.md

 | loop     | boolean            | Optional    | When true, video will play on loop |
 | muted    | boolean            | Optional    | When true, video will be muted     |

-## `playReactVideoZoom(refs)` and `pauseReactVideoZoom(refs)` helper functions
+## `playReactVideoZoom(refs)` and `pauseReactVideoZoom(refs)` playback control functions

-The package also exports 2 helper functions for playing and pausing the videos in sync.
+The package also exports 2 playback control functions for playing and pausing the videos in sync.
 Object `refs` of type `ReactVideoZoomRefs` must be passed as an argument to both of them.

 ## `ReactVideoZoomRefs` type

-The `refs` object that is passed to `<ReactVideoZoom />` component and helper functions must be of the following type:
+The `refs` object that is passed to `<ReactVideoZoom />` component and playback control functions must be of the following type:

 ```typescript
 type ReactVideoZoomRefs = {